ajwills72/rmip/docs/teacher_notes.md

 - Mac users should avoid using Safari to participate (problems with sound presentation)
 - Participants should press the space bar at the end of each experiment when invited to do so.
 If not, the experiment data might not save properly.

+Group leaders should also check that experimental data are being saved correctly in JATOS.
+This should be done as soon as data collection has started to avoid students being left without any data at the end of week 7.
+One way to check is to attempt to export the JATOS data of the first few participants, convert them to a csv file using OpenSesame (see [Chris Longmore's "Exporting JATOS results" video](https://youtu.be/y3fcPB5Fj5M)) and check that the relevant data are present.

 ### Late-week session

 | min | Contents                                              |